Timothy Carey: The World's Greatest Sinner

 Carey wrote, produced, directed, and starred in the 1962 feature The World's Greatest Sinner, whose music soundtrack was scored by a young, pre-Mothers of Invention Frank Zappa.
 Although it did not have wide commercial release, the film achieved cult status through repeated screenings at the "midnight movies" in Los Angeles in the 1960s.
 During a 1963 appearance on The Steve Allen Show during which he generated musical sounds on bicycles, Zappa talked about scoring the soundtrack for The World's Greatest Sinner, which he called "the world's worst movie."

-The movie was featured as a midnight show at the TCM Festival in Hollywood in April 2018.
-His son Romeo Carey introduced the film.
+The movie was featured as a midnight show at the Turner Classic Movies Festival in Hollywood in April 2018.
+His son, Romeo Carey, a journalism instructor, now retired, for Beverly Hills High School's KBEV Channel 6 TV, introduced the film.

 Personal life

 Carey was born in Bay Ridge, Brooklyn, to a family of Italian and Irish descent.

 Carey and his wife Doris had six children: Romeo, Mario, Velencia, Silvana, Dagmar, and Germain.

 Carey died of a stroke in 1994 at the age of 65 in Los Angeles.
 His body is interred at Rose Hills Memorial Park in Whittier, California.